 The Hallett Monument

-This imposing edifice, situated in the corner of the nave above the hagioscope, was erected to the memory of several members of the Hallett family, but principally to Richard Hallett, whose will specified that a plain monument be erected near my vault.
+This monument in the corner of the nave above the hagioscope was erected to the memory of several members of the Hallett family, but principally to the younger Richard Hallett, whose will specified that a monument should be erected.

 The Hallett Family